FuelLabs/fuels-ts/CLI.md

 fuel-core 0.20.4
 ```

-## Notes:
+> [!WARNING]

-The internally shippied Forc and FuelCore binaries are used by default.
+> The internally shipped Forc and FuelCore binaries are used by default.

+## Customizing

 Do you have your Rust toolchain setup using [`fuel-up`](https://docs.fuel.network/docs/fuelup/)?
+No problem.

 You can tell the Typescript SDK to use them instead: